br3ndonland/inboard/docs/logging.md

 ## Overriding the logging config

 Want to override inboard's entire logging config?
 No problem.
 Set up a separate `LOGGING_CONFIG` dictionary, and pass inboard the path to the module containing the dictionary.
+Gunicorn-managed Uvicorn workers route `uvicorn.error` and `uvicorn.access` through the root logger, so configure the root handler with the formatter and output stream those records should use.
+Logger-specific Uvicorn handlers only apply when running Uvicorn without Gunicorn.
 Try something like this:

 !!! example "Example of a complete custom logging config"